US to restrict travel from India over COVID starting Tuesday - WTMJ

 But even as the U.S. boosts pandemic assistance to India and allows some of its diplomatic families to come home, other aspects of the relationship continue unhampered.

-Just minutes after the White House released the new travel restrictions, the State Department said it had approved more than $2.4 billion in arms sales to the country, which the U.S. believes will be a critical counterbalance to China in the Indo-Pacific region.
+Just minutes after the White House released the new travel restrictions, the State Department said it had approved more than $2.4 billion in arms sales to India, which the U.S. believes will be a critical counterbalance to China in the Indo-Pacific region.

 The sale includes six Boeing P-8I patrol aircraft and related technology to be used for surveillance.
 The department said the deal “will support the foreign policy and national security of the United States by helping to strengthen the U.S.-Indian strategic relationship and to improve the security of a major defensive partner, which continues to be an important force for political stability, peace, and economic progress in the Indo-Pacific and South Asia region.”